 Enquire, therefore, with your local immigration or employment authorities whether your family can take on an au pair from a non-EU country.

-In order for your au pair to be able to work in Switzerland, you need to apply for a work and residence permit at the relevant cantonal immigration and labour market authority.
-The following items need to presented for the application:
+To apply for the necessary work and residence permit at the relevant cantonal immigration and labour market authority, you need the following items to presented for the application:

 Once the cantonal job market authority has reached a preliminary decision, the documents will be examined by the Federal Office for Migration and checked in accordance with the criteria for the whole of Switzerland.
 They will also look at how many local citizens want to become au pairs, as they have priority over other persons, and also at the limit of citizens from foreign countries when assessing your application.
 This process can take up to four weeks.